n1ghtx0w1/n1ghtx0w1.github.io/_posts/2023-02-2-going-tech.md

 My situation and your situation are different so we can’t really compare what I did to how you decide to do it.

-I started with a lot of [Google](https://www.google.com) and [youtube](https://www.youtube.com).
+I started with a lot of the above mentioned "free resources".
 What motivated my interest in learning was haacking, and there is a lot of research that goes into it.
 A great platform to get started today that didn't exist when I began is [Tryhackme](https://tryhackme.com/).
 I started with [Vulnhub](https://www.vulnhub.com/).

 Then I moved onto Udemy for Colt Steele’s Web Dev Bootcamp.
 This came at the advice of [/r webdev](https://www.reddit.com/r/webdev/) where I found many posts suggesting this course in opposition to a coding bootcamp.
 Then I got into the A+, Network+, Security+, Cysa+, and you get the point.
 I bought courses for around $10 each, and only bought when the sales came up.